Pylons/pyramid/docs/designdefense.rst

 :ref:`you_dont_own_modulescope`.

-Pyramid uses neither decorator import time ordering nor does it attempt to divine the relative "complexity" of one route to another in order to define a route match ordering.
+Pyramid uses neither decorator import time ordering nor does it attempt to divine the relative complexity of one route to another in order to define a route match ordering.
 In Pyramid, you have to maintain relative route ordering imperatively via the chronology of multiple executions of the :meth:`pyramid.config.Configurator.add_route` method.
 The order in which you